YellowJacketLinux/LFS/03-Repository-Macro.md

 ___1.core.___
 : The core of YJL.
-Basically LFS plus enough for RPM and basic system usage including a text browser, mouse support, and fcron support.
+Basically LFS plus enough for RPM and basic system usage including a text browser, e-mail client, SSH server/client, GPM mouse support, NTPD client, and fcron support.
+I likely will add a console-based game.

 ___2.cli.___
 : Programs and libraries that do not need a graphical user interface, including the rebuild of some packages from the `1.core` repository.

+___2.py2.___
+: Python2 and modules for Python2.
+This repository will not be active by default.

 ___3.gui.___
 : Programs and libraries intended to support a Graphical Desktop